oasis-open/cti-stix-slider/README.rst

                                 The logging output level.

           --use-namespace USE_NAMESPACE
-                                Override the 'example' namespace with provided one.
+                                Override the 'example' namespace with the provided one.
                                 The format is the prefix, namespace uri and optionally the schema location separated by a space.
 Example: stix2_slider <file> --use-namespace="example